 Take Off Pounds Sensibly, 6 to 7 p.m.
 Thursdays in the Fireplace room at Mifflin Presbyterian Church, 123 Granville Road, Gahanna.
 TOPS is a nonprofit weight loss support group, and the first meeting is free for attendees.
 Visitors are welcome.

 Gahanna Kiwanis Club, 6:30 p.m. the first Monday and 7 p.m. third and last Mondays of the month at the Gahanna Senior Center, 480 Rocky Fork Drive.

 Gahanna Rotary Club, noon to 1 p.m.
 Wednesdays at Jefferson Country Club, 7271 Jefferson Meadows Drive, Blacklick.
-Lunch is served.
+Lunch is served at the meetings.
 Professionals and individuals from diverse backgrounds are invited to exchange ideas and work to solve community challenges.
-For more information go to gahannarotary.org.
+For more information, go to gahannarotary.org.

 Gahanna Freedom Alliance, 7 p.m. on the third Thursday at the Gahanna Golf Depot, 789 Science Blvd., Gahanna.
 The GFA comprises informed citizens who take an active role in government affairs.
 The mission is to inform residents of decisions made by elected and appointed officials; to unite with others under the common banners of liberty, personal responsibility and wise stewardship of community resources; and to defend American principles.
 For more information, visit gahannafreedomalliance.org.

 Gahanna Toastmasters, 7:30 p.m. the second and fourth Mondays of the month at the Tri-County Veterans of Foreign Wars, 75 W. Johnstown Road, Gahanna.
 Call Ashlee Ralph 614-702-0986 or visit gahannatoastmasters.com.